 SSDI Dependents Benefits

-These benefits are given to both disabled children and children without disabilities if their parents receive Social Security Disability (SSDI).
+These benefits are given to both disabled children and children without disabilities if their parents receive Social Security Disability Insurance (SSDI).
 These benefits are known as dependent benefits because those children are dependents of the person receiving SSDI and they are eligible for up to 50% of their parents’ monthly SSDI benefits.

 Like with SSI benefits, children can receive these benefits through their parents until they turn 18.
 At that point, they can either apply for their own SSDI benefits or can continue with the same benefits as an adult child.